ldv-klever/klever/docs/dev_env_specs.rst

 Savepoints
 ----------

-Imagine, that there is a sime model illustrated in the picture below.
+Imagine, that there is a same model illustrated in the picture below.
 There are two processes A and B. The process A activates the B process.

 .. figure:: ./media/env/origin-savepoint-example-of-Decomposing.png